 That depends on your situation, not the tariff headlines.

-If you’re planning to move closer to family, downsize, or free up equity to buy something else, the timing decision comes down to your personal timeline and financial picture.
-It doesn’t really matter whether lumber prices settle down in the next quarter.
+If you’re selling: if you’re moving closer to family, downsizing, or freeing up equity, the timing comes down to your personal timeline and finances.
+It doesn’t really matter whether lumber prices settle down next quarter.
+What tariffs change is your pre-sale strategy.
+Spend your renovation dollars wisely, price to attract serious buyers, and position your home’s condition as an asset.

 If you’re thinking about selling in the next 6 to 12 months and want to know exactly what your home is worth right now, the best first step is a free home valuation.
-Feel free to reach out and get your free North Park home valuation here.
+Get your free North Park home valuation here.

 And if you want the full picture of what selling a home looks like from start to finish, our step-by-step guide to selling your home in North Park walks you through everything.

-• Tariffs have raised renovation and construction costs by 10% to 30%, depending on the materials
+- Tariffs have raised renovation and construction costs by roughly $10,900 per home, and up to 30% on some materials

-• Pre-sale updates that depend on imported materials – cabinets, steel, appliances – cost more now
+- Updates that depend on imported materials, cabinets, steel, appliances, cost more now

-• Move-in-ready homes have an edge because buyers are more hesitant to take on costly renovation projects
+- Move-in-ready homes have an edge because buyers are more hesitant to take on costly projects

-• Price correctly, prepare smartly, and the market is still working in your favor
+- Price correctly, prepare smartly, budget the full cost, and the market still works in your favor

 Contact us here to talk through your options.